nginx-proxy/nginx-proxy/docs/README.md

 ### Basic Authentication Support

-In order to be able to secure your virtual host, you have to create a file named as its equivalent VIRTUAL_HOST variable on directory
+In order to be able to secure your virtual host, you have to create a file named as its equivalent `VIRTUAL_HOST` variable in directory
-/etc/nginx/htpasswd/$VIRTUAL_HOST
+`/etc/nginx/htpasswd/{$VIRTUAL_HOST}`

 ```console
 docker run -d -p 80:80 -p 443:443 \